ACLab-Bioinfo/aclab_website/opportunities/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Opportunities

+We seek highly-motivated individuals to join our lab!
+We have multiple positions available at different levels:​
+* PhD Student
+* Postdoctoral Researcher
+* Research Assistant
+* Visiting Scholar

+Research background in  would be an advantage.

 We give careful, individual attention to each applicant.
-If you’re interested in joining us, please email a **cover letter, CV, and two letters of reference** to Prof. Alfred Cheng (alfredcheng@cuhk.edu.hk)
+If you’re interested in joining us, please email **cover letter, CV, and two letters of reference** to Prof. Alfred Cheng (alfredcheng@cuhk.edu.hk)

-Following positions are available:
-* test2

 {% include section.html %}